Diabetes Prevention Week is Monday 20th April to Sunday 26th April.

 Making small changes to your lifestyle now can make a big impact on your future health.
 This means you can reduce your risk of developing Type 2 diabetes and the risk of serious complications that can come with it.
 Having experts to help you make the right choices along the way can make it even easier.
 That's why we're working with the NHS to help support people to reduce their risk.

-This April, the NHS England Diabetes Prevention Programme (NHS DPP) is holding the second Diabetes Prevention Week.
+In April, the NHS England Diabetes Prevention Programme (NHS DPP) is holding the third Diabetes Prevention Week.
 We've teamed up with them to raise awareness of their Healthier You programme.
 This is a free service run by NHS England to help reduce the risk of developing Type 2 diabetes.

 - Find out your risk – Use our Know Your Risk tool to find out your risk of developing Type 2 diabetes.
 It only takes three minutes.